-- Description of instruments, readout units, and other related equipment. - Plan(s) to show as-built locations of installed instruments. - Information of subsurface stratigraphy from boring. - Instrument calibration and maintenance procedures. - Instrumentation and automation documentation from manufacturers, including calibration data and warranty information. - Pre-installation acceptance test results. - A record of instrument installation. - Post-installation acceptance test results. - Names, addresses, and phone numbers of maintenance and repair sources.
+- Description of instruments, readout units, and other related equipment. - Plan(s) to show as-built locations of installed instruments, cables, and tubing. - Information of subsurface stratigraphy from boring. - Instrument calibration and maintenance procedures. - Instrumentation and automation documentation from manufacturers, including calibration data and warranty information. - Pre-installation acceptance test results.